GolnooshBabaei/safeaipackage/README.md

 integrate all measures into an agnostic score that can be employed to assess the trustworthiness of any AI application.

-The revisited S.A.F.E. approach will be called RGB where RGB stands for “Rank Graduation Box”.
+This S.A.F.E. approach is based on “Rank Graduation Box” proposed in [Babaei et al. 2024](https://www.sciencedirect.com/science/article/pii/S0957417424021067).
 The use of the term “box” is motivated by the need of emphasizing that our proposal is always in progress so that, like a box, it can be constantly filled by innovative tools addressed to the measurement of the new future requirements necessary for the safety condition of AI-systems.